RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 On this Wiki section, we assume you've read the overview and you know about the existence of the different "hooking" methods.

 Here, we'll provide the needed info to be able to create a custom plugin for `airgeddon`.
 The explanations will be based on an example plugin which was already created and is existing on this repository.
-The plugin was created as a PoC (Proof Of Concept) about how to develop a plugin.
+The plugin was created as a PoC (Proof Of Concept) on how to develop a plugin.
 It is called [Missing Dependencies] and it is included directly into `airgeddon`.
 You can check it anytime if you have doubts about how a plugin should be developed.
 It is available from `airgeddon>=10.0`.

 #### 1. Where to start

 A plugin creation template will be provided in order to ease the task.
-The [Plugin Creation Template] can be used as "skeleton" of your plugin.
+The [Plugin Creation Template] can be used as a "skeleton" of your plugin.
 Rename or copy it to any other name on the same plugins directory keeping the _.sh_ extension.

 The plugin template contains detailed instructions about how to proceed.
 Read them carefully.
 It is separated by sections.